 For any human-powered application, 485lb is more than sufficient.
 The strongest person cannot generate more than about 200lb of pulling force by hand.
 The 485lb rating only matters in extreme mechanical loading scenarios — using the cord with a pulley system or vehicle extraction, for example.
 For shelter building, gear lashing, clotheslines, and emergency binding, 485lb cord performs identically to 550lb cord.

-The RLXMARTD 8-pack is built for volume — at $1.25 per bracelet, it's the clear choice for scout troops, outdoor events, and gift bags.
+The RLXMARTD 8-pack is built for volume — at roughly a dollar per bracelet, it's the clear choice for scout troops, outdoor events, and gift bags.
 Just know that you trade fire starter and top-tier cord strength for that price.